OneNoteDev/OneNoteAPISampleWinPhone/README.md

-## OneNote service API Windows Phone Sample README
+## OneNote API Windows Phone Sample README

 Created by Microsoft Corporation, 2014.
 Provided As-is without warranty.
 Trademarks mentioned here are the property of their owners.